 Aside from lobelia, alternatives here include crampbark (Viburnum opulus), a reliable general-purpose relaxant, and fresh preparations of kava (Piper methysticum), with its peppery carminative quality and pain-numbing effects.
 If you used either of these, though, you’d need them to be at least 10% of the formula for their effects to be noticeable – they’re not quite as potent as lobelia.

 - Finally, a penetrant helps to drive the herbal constituents and their activities deeper into the tissue.
-Essential oils accomplish this well – today I used essential oil of clove (Syzygium aromaticum), though wintergreen (Gaultheria procumbens) and peppermint (Mentha x piperita) are also efficacious for this purpose.
+Essential oils accomplish this well – today I used essential oil of ginger(Zingiber officinale), though wintergreen (Gaultheria procumbens), clove (Syzygium aromaticum) and peppermint (Mentha x piperita) are also efficacious for this purpose.

 (PS: These handy beakers make it easier to measure the liquids!)